 A&E overcrowding eases at Tullamore Hospital

-There are currently 7 on trolleys while a further 5 are in already full wards at the Midland Regional Hospital, Tullamore.
+There are currently 8 patients on trolleys with none in already full wards at the Midland Regional Hospital, Tullamore.

-University Hospital Limerick is the most overcrowded in the country with 61 people awaiting a proper bed.
+University Hospital Galway is the most overcrowded in the country with 42 people awaiting a proper bed.

 ______________________________________________________________________________________________________